 The folks at the Autistic Self Advocacy Network (ASAN) put it this way:

-“Autistic people need to be involved whenever autism is discussed.
+People with autism “need to be involved whenever autism is discussed.
 When non-autistic people make decisions about autism without autistic input, those decisions are usually bad.
 We can make policies that help us live our lives and teach people how to be understanding and supportive of the autistic community.”

 By learning more about autism and listening to the voices of those with autism spectrum disorder, we can all help support the broader autistic community.

-The pandemic has also provided a variety of unique opportunities for neurodiverse individuals in both school and the workforce.
+The pandemic provided a variety of unique opportunities for neurodiverse individuals in both school and the workforce.
 The flexibility of learning and working remotely removed anxieties for some people.
 Kaustinen mentions that she saw high school students academically excel by switching to a virtual learning environment.
 This has made teachers pause and look at the practices they’ve always used in education.
 She’s seen companies take more action in looking at neurodiversity, changing hiring practices instead of following the traditional interview processes.
 Kaustinen describes how “not trying to fix” but being accepting allows for more inclusivity in spaces we are all a part of.

 How can we better support our kids and adults with autism?

-Advocating in school
+- Advocating in school

-Supports: For inclusion to truly work, our children need to be supported in classrooms with accommodations and services that allow them to access classroom material in a variety of ways.
+- Supports: For inclusion to truly work, our children need to be supported in classrooms with accommodations and services that allow them to access classroom material in a variety of ways.
 Teachings that follow Universal Design for Learning (UDL) make students feel comfortable, welcome, and valued along with their peers.

-Support in the workforce
+- Support in the workforce

-Job coaching: Job coaching can help people with autism prepare for job interviews and life in the workforce.
+- Job coaching: Job coaching can help people with autism prepare for job interviews and life in the workforce.
 With valuable resources like interview practice and resume writing, people with autism can be better prepared to enter the workforce.

-Accommodations: As explained by ASAN, “Once we get a job, we may need accommodations like a daily work agenda with visuals, a consistent job schedule, or someone to help us with our job throughout the day.”
+- Accommodations: As explained by ASAN, “Once we get a job, we may need accommodations like a daily work agenda with visuals, a consistent job schedule, or someone to help us with our job throughout the day.”

 Housing and everyday responsibilities

-Housing support: As ASAN says, people with autism “have specific needs when it comes to getting housing.
+- Housing support: As ASAN says, people with autism “have specific needs when it comes to getting housing.
 We may be sensitive to certain sounds or lighting, need help doing tasks around the house, need assistive technology in the house to help us, or have other support needs.”
 Accessible and inclusive housing will aid people with disabilities when transitioning to adult communities.

 Research and health care

-Supportive research: Research that is focused on communication, community living, education, and health care for people with autism is what supports kids for their future.
+- Supportive research: Research that is focused on communication, community living, education, and health care for people with autism is what supports kids for their future.
 As Undivided parent Michelle Malewitz puts it, “There is nothing wrong with my child, he doesn’t need to be fixed, and he is not missing a piece.
 He is absolutely the same wonderful and amazing kid he was pre-diagnosis.”

-Understanding autism: The more we understand about autism, the more accurate help and support our doctors and teachers can provide.
+- Understanding autism: The more we understand about autism, the more accurate help and support our doctors and teachers can provide.